 The university's progressive disciplinary policy ranges from a verbal warning to discharge.
-The four-step disciplinary procedure is as follows:
+The usual four-step disciplinary procedure is as follows:

-- Step 1 Verbal Warning
+Step 1 - Verbal Warning

-- Step 2 Written Warning
+Step 2 - Written Warning

-- Step 3 Suspension (Generally without pay)
+Step 3 - Suspension (Generally without pay)

-- Step 4 Discharge
+Step 4 - Discharge

 Because the seriousness of the infraction or the presence of extenuating or aggravating circumstances determines the type of discipline administered, not all four steps of the progressive disciplinary procedure will be exercised in every instance.
-For example, the theft of employee or university property is a particularly serious offense and may result in the immediate discharge of the offending party.
+For example, threatening anyone, fighting, or the theft of employee, student, or university property are particularly serious offenses and may result in the immediate discharge of the offending party.